marina8888/chemkin-sensitivity-analysis/README.md

 # chemkin-sensitivity-analysis

+## To Install on macOS:
+1. Go to [macOS installation file](https://github.com/marina8888/command-line-chemkin/blob/master/install_files/install_mac.sh), click on the Raw button and right click Save As to save the installation script.
+Please save it in the directory where you want this project to be saved (e.g the Developer folder)
+2. Go to terminal and type `cd path/to/where/your/installation/script/is/saved` to go to the directory with the installation script
+3. Once in this directory, type `./install_mac.sh` to install the project and its dependencies
+4. Once the installation in complete, enter the folder by typing: `cd command-line-chemkin`
+5. Activate your python environment by typing: `cd source bin/activate`
+6. You can now launch the project from your text editor of choice (pycharm, Atom, Sublime text etc.) src is the root directory.
+7. Please type any instruction commands in src/main.py.
+Full list is included in the Functions section.

+## To Install on Windows:
+Coming soon...

 ## src/spreadsheet/create_graphs.py file:
 Uses matplotlib library to plot sensitivity data as bar charts.
 Sensitivity data must be generated using CHEMKIN postprocessing GUI.